How did you get started in visiting filming locations?

 Have you ever broken the law or gotten into trouble while visiting locations?

 NO!!!
 But actually yes….. nothing major.
 When visiting the golf-kart and mini-golf locations from an indie movie I was in, Undercover Angel, I may have passed a couple “do not enter” signs.
 The lot is abandoned and has been for sale for years.
 I wanted to see the site before it was potentially sold and destroyed, so I took the risk.
+I never condone or suggest doing this, though.

-I was also in Santa Monica and I pulled over to put an address into the GPS.
+One time I was in Santa Monica and I pulled over to put an address into the GPS.
 A cop pulled up and told me it was a reserved parking spot.
 I told him I was just pulling over to be safe, instead of doing it while I was driving.
 He was quite nasty and told me it wasn’t allowed.
 So I drove a couple blocks away and used my GPS there.

 Are you on social media?